Events are continually added to the online calendar. Check regularly for updated content.

 NOTE: As part of the website development, the events page is currently being modified.
 New functionality (like filters) will be available later this summer.
 Thank you for your patience!

 This course provides new volunteers with basic information regarding the mission, purpose and history of Girl Scouts.
-Each new leader and at least one assistant leader are required to complete New Member Orientation provided by GS-TOP.
+A required course for new leaders.

-Start here to begin earning the Girl Scout's highest awards!
-These awards are named after metals; the Bronze Award is earned by Juniors and the Silver Award by Cadettes.
-This workshop reviews GSUSA guidelines for each award.
-Both girls and leaders are encouraged to attend the workshop.
-Topics include how to...
+The highest awards in Girl Scouting are named after metals.
+The Gold Award is earned by Seniors and Ambassadors.
+This workshop reviews GSUSA guidelines for the Gold Award.
+Both girls and leaders are encouraged to attend the workshop before starting on their Gold Award Take Action Project.
+Topics include how to lead girls through the...